How to Design Direct Mail That Stands Out – Holiday Edition

 The key to getting your direct mail noticed at this busy time of the year is to make it special enough to stand out.
 How you do that is limited only by your creativity and, of course, USPS guidelines if you want to avoid extra postage charges when you go beyond them.

 Here are some ideas for how to wrap your direct marketing around the holidays.

 This mailing is exactly as described–an envelope with a lump in it created by a 3-dimensional object of some sort.
 Often mailed in oversized or even padded envelopes, these mailings spark curiosity.
-In fact, according to an article on Inc.com, lumpy envelopes are opened nearly 100 percent of the time.
+In fact, according to a LinkedIn Article, lumpy mail can see response rates in the double digits.

 Businesses and nonprofits can use the season to express gratitude to their clients and their supporters with holiday cards.
-I advise, if there is budget available, that you design your own card instead of finding an online, preprinted source.
+I advise, if there is any budget available, that you design your own card instead of finding an online, preprinted source.
 Those cards look canned, and they never communicate anything special about your company or your cause.

 Plan something that is unique and personalized.
 If your company is a storefront business in an attractive, historic building, have a local artist paint a watercolor of the store and use it as your holiday card.
 (You could have enough printed to use them for other purposes throughout the year.)

 If you have a small staff, consider putting everyone’s picture–maybe in their festive holiday gear–on the front of your card, either as a group or individually, Brady Bunch style.